dbaumgarten/yodk/README.md

 YOLOL is the ingame programming language for the upcoming game starbase.

 # What is the YODK?
-The yodk aims to be a toolkit the helps with the development of YOLOL-Scripts.
+The yodk aims to be a toolkit that helps with the development of YOLOL-Scripts.
 YOLOL is a pretty limmited language and the lack of common features is really annoying for experienced programmers.
 The yodk (and in the future especially nolol) will try to mitigate this.

 # Installation
 You will need to have the go-toolchain installed.